kostas696/ml-zoomcamp/README.md

 # ML-Zoomcamp

-This repository contains my work for the ML-Zoomcamp course, including assignments, projects, and practice exercises aimed at building a solid foundation in machine learning.
-The goal of this course is to understand how to develop, deploy, and maintain machine learning models in production environments.
+This repository contains my work for the ML-Zoomcamp course, focusing on core machine learning concepts and techniques.
+The course provides hands-on experience in building, training, and evaluating machine learning models, with an emphasis on practical applications.